networkteam/stavro/README.md

 Submit and render a list of URLs in `urls.txt` in 3 different width in Suite _Relaunch_:

     cat urls.txt | node submit.js -s Relaunch -w 480,1024,1280 --spectre https://spectre.example.com example.com

+## Running in Docker

+    docker run -it --name stavro networkteam/stavro -- /bin/bash
+    # Run commands in to submit URLs

+Detach the running container with `Ctrl+p`, `Ctrl+q`.
+It can be re-attached with `docker attach stavro` and will exist in stopped state after finishing.